GEMS Faculty & Staff

 Dr. William B. Gallagher received his Ph.D. in geology from the University of Pennsylvania in 1990 where his doctoral dissertation investigated the Cretaceous/Tertiary boundary and its associated mass extinction event.
 Bill currently holds the rank of Adjunct Assistant Professor and was, until his retirement in 2008, the Assistant Curator of Natural History, Collections and Exhibits, Natural History Bureau, New Jersey State Museum.

-Randy S. Kertes, PG, CPG, is the Director of Land Use & Environmental Services for Sadat Associates, Inc. (Trenton, NJ).
-Randy received his B.S. in Geology from Rider University in 1984 and a M.S. in Geology from the University of Cincinnati in 1995.
+Randy S. Kertes, PG, CPG, is the Vice President of Science and Land Use for Sadat Associates, Inc. (Trenton, NJ).
+Randy received his B.S. in Geosciences from Rider University in 1984 and a M.S. in Geology from the University of Cincinnati in 1995.
 He has been an adjunct instructor in the Department of Geological, Environmental, and Marine Sciences (GEMS) since 1999.
 Randy has over 26 years of professional experience in the environmental consulting and land development fields.

 Dr. Karl Muessig retired as the New Jersey State Geologist and Director of the New Jersey Geological and Water Survey in 2015, positions appointed by the Governor, and is now the State Geologist Emeritus.
 He received his Ph.D. degree in geology from Princeton University in 1979 and currently holds the rank of Adjunct Associate Professor.
 Karl's doctoral dissertation was a regional sedimentologic, structural, and petrologic study of petroleum basins in northwestern Venezuela.

 Dr. Kenneth F. Najjar received his doctorate in Environmental Science from Rutgers University in 1989 and currently holds the rank of Adjunct Assistant Professor.
 His Ph.D. dissertation was a three-part mathematical model of stormwater pollution in a tidal embayment along the New Jersey shore.